Responsible Investing (RI)

 Reports are provided to stakeholders on non-financial issues in a transparent and accountable manner

 Futuregrowth utilises a number of stewardship approaches and tools to protect the long-term value of our investments and related economic, social and environmental interest.
-These include:

 Engagement